 Can You Take Adderall or Ritalin With Alcohol?

 Because both Adderall and Ritalin are stimulants while alcohol is a depressant, there is a misconception that taking the two together will create a balance.
 Nothing could be further from the truth.
-What often seems to happen instead is that the chances of an overdose increase when the user takes Adderall or Ritalin along with alcohol.
+Instead, what often seems to happen is that the chances of an overdose increase when the user takes Adderall or Ritalin along with alcohol.

 The Dangers of Taking Adderall or Ritalin Without Medical Supervision

-These are powerful substances that should not be taken without a doctor’s guidance.
+These are powerful substances that individuals should not take without a doctor’s guidance.
 Even when taken for the actual condition they are meant to treat, they can cause issues.
 When taken recreationally, the effects can be disastrous.

 Upon taking Adderall or Ritalin, the user will feel euphoric, self-confident, and energized.
-Many people use the drugs for losing weight, accomplishing tasks, pulling all-nighters, and increasing focus and concentration.
+Many people use these drugs for losing weight, accomplishing tasks, pulling all-nighters, and increasing focus and concentration.

 Why Are Ritalin and Adderall So Addictive?